Macrometacorp/docs/docs/cep/stream-worker-tasks/delete-stream-workers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to delete stream workers in Macrometa.
+This page explains how to delete Macrometa stream workers.

 :::warning
 Deleting a stream worker cannot be undone.
 You cannot recover a deleted stream worker, you can only re-create it.